-Roads to Removal informed decision-making.
+Roads to Removal enables informed decision-making.
 Every region can weigh their unique opportunities and constraints to decide what contributions they can pursue to help our nation meet its net-zero climate goal.

-In concert with urgent emissions reduction ('decarbonization'), the United States can increase uptake of carbon in our natural and working lands, convert biomass waste into fuels and CO2, and use purpose-built machines to reach economy-wide net-zero emissions, removing at least 1 billion tonnes of atmospheric CO2 per year by 2050.
+In concert with urgent emissions reduction ('decarbonization'), the United States can increase uptake of carbon in our natural and working lands, convert biomass waste into fuels and CO_2 , and use purpose-built machines to reach economy-wide net-zero emissions, removing at least 1 billion tonnes of atmospheric CO_2 per year by 2050.

-With today's technologies, removing 1 billion tonnes of $CO_2$ will cost roughly \$130 billion per year in 2050, or about 0.5% of current gross domestic product (GDP).
+With today's technologies, removing 1 billion tonnes of CO_2 will cost roughly \$130 billion per year in 2050, or about 0.5% of current gross domestic product (GDP).
 New technologies and approaches will likely reduce that total cost.

-The overall CO2 removal capacity for forestry, cropland soil, biomass carbon removal and storage (BiCRS), and direct air capture with storage (DACS) is considerably larger than what the United States needs to remove.
-This extra capacity makes it feasible to pick regional implementations that match local needs.
+The overall CO2 removal capacity for forestry, cropland soil, biomass carbon removal and storage (BiCRS), and direct air capture with storage (DACS) is considerably larger than estimates of what the United States needs to remove.
+This extra removal capacity will make it feasible to pick regional implementations that match local needs.